-A walk through Munich’s vibrant Glockenbachviertel is sure to yield some surprises – from its hefty selection of restaurants and bars to a glittery pink Christmas market… but seeing Freddie Mercury’s face on a public toilet?
+A walk through the vibrant Glockenbachviertel is sure to yield some surprises …. but seeing a Freddie Mercury Pissoir In Munich ?
 Well, that’s a whole new level of surprise.

 But make no mistake – this beautifully mustached piece of graffiti is more than just a fun piece of street art – it’s 1/3 of a quiet tribute to some of the district’s most famous residents.

 Take a 360 loop around and you’ll also come face to face with a young Albert Einstein (almost unrecognizable in his youthfulness) and famous German filmmaker, Rainer Werner Fassbinder.

 Yes, believe it or not, all three did at some point call the Glockenbachviertel home.

 These three portrait panels are part of The Pissoir, a (city-approved) art project that immortalizes some of the Glockenbach’s most prominent guest stars.
 The method?
 None other than painting their famous mugs atop an out-of-use Klohäusl (which, according to SZ, was built in 1900 and has the unique honor of being Munich’s only cast iron octagon).